 Frostbite happens when your skin is exposed to cold temperatures or cold water.
 It can also happen when you’re exposed to temperatures that aren’t quite as cold, but you’re exposed for a longer period of time.
 Ice packs and cold metal can cause frostbite if they’re pressed directly against your skin.
 You can even get frostbite through clothing, including your fingers when you’re wearing gloves.

 During frostbite, the water in your skin freezes, causing visible and invisible damage to your cells and soft tissues.
 Frostbite usually affects your extremities (fingers, toes and ears) first.
 But it’s just as easy to get frostbitten on your cheeks and chin.
 The cold can injure both your skin and the tissues underneath — like muscles, nerves and joints.

 What are the symptoms of frostbite?

-- Hardening of uncovered skin exposed too long in the cold
+- Hardening of your skin that’s been uncovered skin too long in the cold.

-- Pale or waxy color and feel (more severe frostbite)
+- Pale or waxy color and feel (for more severe frostbite).

 - Loss of coordination (stiff movements, falling down).